mdn/content/files/en-us/web/http/headers/service-worker-navigation-preload/index.md

 The **`Service-Worker-Navigation-Preload`** request header indicates that the request was the result of a {{domxref("fetch()")}} operation made during service worker navigation preloading.
 It allows a server to respond with a different resource than for a normal `fetch()`.

-If a different response may result from setting this header, then you must set `Vary: Service-Worker-Navigation-Preload` to ensure that caches know to store different responses based on the value of the directive.
+If a different response may result from setting this header, the server must set `Vary: Service-Worker-Navigation-Preload` to ensure that the different responses are cached.

 For more information see {{domxref("NavigationPreloadManager.setHeaderValue()")}} (and {{domxref("NavigationPreloadManager")}}).